LiuN1an/Util-Tools/README.md

 # split-components
 Split components' development work into pure developers and dataIO developers.
+If you control the props of a component, you can control the lifecycle of components in your project.
+Even you can employee another one to write components following your rules.

 ## Why use
 Actually, it's a mini-runtime, if you want to limit developers to create controlled components, you can use it.